A Beginner´s Guide to Buying, Selling, Using, and Mining Emercoin:

 The scalability issue has been a sore subject for cryptocurrencies since their inception.
 However, at the beginning of 2016, Emercoin implemented a Transaction Optimizer to help reduce blockchain size and decrease the size of all transactions, thereby streamlining the transaction verification process and increasing efficiency.
 According to Emercoin CTO Oleg Khovayko, the optimizer “saves memory for blockchain.
 We estimated, BC memory saving about 5-10%.
 Not so much, but it is free.
 And, of course, this will save network traffic, too.”

-As Emercoin’s price chart shows, there has been a large increase in volume since the beginning of the year, so the Transaction Optimizer is certainly being put to work.
+As Emercoin’s price chart shows, there has been a large increase in volume, so the Transaction Optimizer is certainly being put to work.
 Though the optimizer doesn’t completely solve the problem of blockchain scalability, it is a step in the right direction.